Find Search Volume Ceiling for Keyword Categories Using Python

 Conclusion

-Now with this framework, you can generate these keyword categories and summed search volumes for any website to mine opportunities.
-Next tutorial I’ll show how to do this with landing page data and sessions!
-Now get out there and try it out!
-Follow me on Twitter and let me know your applications and ideas!
+With this framework, you can generate keyword categories and summed search volumes for any website to identify opportunities.
+In the next tutorial I’ll show how to apply this to landing page data and sessions.
+Try it out, and follow me on Twitter to share your applications and ideas!

 - Evaluate Subreddit Posts in Bulk Using GPT4 Prompting - December 12, 2024